Depth

 Usage Guidance

-Shadows help explain the difference in elevation between multiple objects.
-The closer an object is to a surface the closer and harder the shadow becomes.
+Depth helps the user understand the spatial relationship between objects by utilizing differences in shadows.
+The closer an object is to another surface the smaller and harder the shadow becomes.
 As that object moves away from the surface the shadow will grow and become softer.
+We can use this to our advantage by placing more critical or important objects closer to the user.

 Depth Values